achaitu/SpeechDenoisingDNN/README.md

 * <i>A FULLY CONVOLUTIONAL NEURAL NETWORK FOR SPEECH ENHANCEMENT by Se Rim Park and Jin Won Lee.
 Link: https://arxiv.org/pdf/1609.07132.pdf</i>
 * <i>An Experimental Study on Speech Enhancement Based on Deep Neural Networks by Yong Xu, Jun Du, Li-Rong Dai, and Chin-Hui Lee.
 Link: https://www.researchgate.net/profile/Jun_Du11/publication/260493656_An_Experimental_Study_on_Speech_Enhancement_Based_on_Deep_Neural_Networks/links/588afb0eaca2727ec119d109/An-Experimental-Study-on-Speech-Enhancement-Based-on-Deep-Neural-Networks.pdf Alternate link: http://or.nsfc.gov.cn/bitstream/00001903-5/95174/1/1000006795890.pdf</i>
 * <i>Experiments on Deep Learning for Speech Denoising by Ding Liu , Paris Smaragdis, Minje Kim.
 Link: https://paris.cs.illinois.edu/pubs/liu-interspeech2014.pdf</i>

+## Note
+* This project is made available for research purpose only.
+* This project will be continued and updated through time.
+* The codes are available for only babble and cafe noises.
+The codes for rest of the noises will be almost similar.

+## Contact
+For any further queries, contact: amballachaitanya777@gmail.com